cloudlinux/cloudlinux-doc/docs/deprecated/README.md

 * <span class="notranslate">`# occtl --recursive --mark-dir /home2`</span> (for cPanel)
 * <span class="notranslate">`# occtl --recursive --mark-dir /var/www`</span> (for Plesk)

 OptimumCache is going to index these directories.
 Thus system load during this period (from hours to days) might be as twice as high.
-See 'Marking directories' [ [http://docs.cloudlinux.com/index.html?marking_directories.html](http://docs.cloudlinux.com/index.html?marking_directories.html) ].
+See [Marking directories](/deprecated/#marking-directories).

 **Allocating Disk Space for OptimumCache:**